 A rambunctious bloomer bearing loads of sweet blooms even when the plants are very young.
 Very dependable and a prolific bloomer of bluish-purple fragrant flowers that will fill your landscape with a heavenly aroma.
 Blooms mid May bursting with color.
-Cut some as a cut flower and fill your house with it’s wonderful aroma.
-Prefer full to part sun.
+Cut some as a cut flower and fill your house with a wonderful aroma.
+Prefers full to part sun.

 HEIGHT: 12-15 ft SPREAD: 8-12 ft ZONE: 3-8

 A dwarf lilac with a compact form making it a popular choice for smaller areas or in a large pot on your sunny patio.
-This high performer is an upright shrub growing to around 4ft with small, soft green leaves.
-The tiny, fragrant flowers are purple-red in bud, opening to lilac mauve.
-Plant in full to part shade in average soil and is tolerant of clay or chalk soils.
-Hardy in zones 2-7.
+This high performer which often blooms its’ first year with blooms appearing later than the common lilac.
+It is an upright shrub growing to around 4ft with small, soft green leaves.
+The tiny, fragrant flowers are purple-red in bud, opening to lilac mauve, giving the blooms a variegated appearance.
+Plant in full to part shade in average soil and is tolerant of clay or chalk soils, also mildew resistant.

 Can be used as a border or a specimen plant.
 Prune after flowering if necessary as some dead-heading will enhance the appearance later in the season.
 Spring flowers are fragrant and perfect for cutting to bring the scent indoors.